metabase/metabase/docs/exploration-and-organization/content-verification.md

 ![Verified icon](./images/verified-icon.png)

-Admins can verify items to let others know that the content is accurate and up to date with the correct data source and query.
+Admins can verify items to let others know that the content is accurate and up to date.

 ## Benefits of verifying an item

 - Verified items get a fancy blue checkmark next to them.
-- They're more likely to show up higher in search suggestions and results.
+- They show up higher in search suggestions and results.
 - The models and metrics browsers allow you to filter for verified items.

 ![Verified models toggle](./images/verified-only.png)